 The real culture of learning lives in the beliefs and attitudes of its people and namely around two key questions explored in this video.

-- Integrating learning into your organization
+- Explain two methods to integrate learning into your organization.